Scalar Gravitational Waves in the Effective Theory of Gravity: Astrophysical Sources of Scalar Gravitational Waves

-The estimate (\ref{scalQCD}) indicates that scalar gravitational radiation produced by neutron star formation or merger events as far as $100$ Mpc away or greater could be detectable by aLIGO or the next generation of GW detectors.
-Clearly $f$ is very uncertain and could be orders of magnitude less than unity.
-Moreover, the frequency range in which the scalar gravitational waves may be emitted may not lie within the frequency sensitivity bands of present or near future GW detectors.
 Clearly more careful estimates are needed, and will require detailed modeling of the time dependence of the nuclear constituents and gluonic condensate in realistic neutron star formation and merger events.
-Still, the signal generated by a time dependent QCD anomaly by nuclear matter in a NS formation or merger event is almost certainly the strongest astrophysical source of scalar gravitational waves from the trace anomaly, potentially detectable by present or planned gravitational wave detectors, certainly meriting such a detailed study.
+Still, the signal generated by a time dependent QCD trace anomaly by nuclear matter in a NS formation or merger event is almost certainly the strongest astrophysical source of scalar gravitational waves, potentially detectable by present or planned gravitational wave detectors, meriting such a detailed study.
 If NS binary coalescence events are the sources of detectable scalar gravitational radiation, this emission should follow closely upon transverse, traceless GW emission from binary inspiral, suggesting the time co-incidence study of production of both GW polarizarization states by the same event(s) may be a promising observational strategy.
 Conversely, non-detection of scalar gravitational waves from NS or black hole candidate coalescence events could provide potentially interesting constraints on nuclear equations of state and/or the mechanisms of gravitational wave generation by the QCD trace anomaly.